BA, Education, Central Washington University

 BS, Biology, Washington State University

-Daron Santo enters his third year as the Women's Assistant Basketball Coach at CBC.
+Daron Santo enters his fourth year as the women's assistant basketball coach at CBC.
 Prior to his appointment at CBC, Santo was the Head Girl's Basketball Coach at Prosser High School from 1999 to 2008.
 After taking over the Prosser program in 1999 and building from a 3-18 record, his teams' record improved each year including four straight seasons of 17 wins or more in his final four years at Prosser.
 Santo led the Mustangs to 7th- and 3rd-place finishes at State in 2007 and 2008, respectively.
 Santo was the Boy's Varsity Assistant Coach for Prosser during the 2009-10 season before arriving at CBC.

 Coach Santo has a Bachelor's degree in Biology and currently works as a lab technician in agricultural research.
 Santo is also a USPTA certified tennis pro and lettered in tennis at Yakima Valley Community College and Washington State University.